 - 2.4.1.
-This is the straight line distance between the academy main gate and the child's home address (front door) using Ordnance Survey Data. - 2.4.2.
+This is the straight line distance between the academy main gate and the child's home address (front door). - 2.4.2. [add reference to the measuring system used probably LA computerised system for ordinary admissions.
+A different system may be used for in year admissions (particularly if the academy does not partake in LA co-ordination for in year admissions)].
 Where two dwellings with the same front entrance the closest dwelling to the front door (lower floor and counting clockwise) will be regarded as being closer to the academy.